IS LM Model: General equilibrium of product and money Market

 - The IS function also shifts to the right by an autonomous increase in investment.
-The increase in investment may result from expectations of higher profits in the future, or from innovation, or from expectations concerning the increase in the future demand for the product.
+The increase in investment may result from expectations of higher profits in the future, from innovation, or expectations concerning the increase in the future demand for the product.
 Moreover, governments’ expenditure and tax policies have the effects of shifting the IS function.

 The Money Market Equilibrium (LM)

 - The Money Market is in equilibrium when the demand and supply of money are equal.
-L stand for Money demand S stands for Money Supply, in equilibrium L=M. The demand for money L=LT+LS where LT is the transaction demand for money which is a direct function of the level of income.
+L stand for Money demand S stands for Money Supply, and in equilibrium L=M. The demand for money L=LT+LS where LT is the transaction demand for money which is a direct function of the level of income.
 LT =f(Y).
 LS is speculative demand for money which is a decreasing function of the rate of interest, LS = f(r).
 Thus money market equilibrium, M= LT =f(Y) + LS = f(r).